Halloween has recently taken over Easter as the second-largest consumer spending holiday after Christmas.

-- Mummy – wrap them up in bandages and voila!
+Wrap them up in bandages, and voila!
 Toilet roll doesn’t stay on long (believe me, I’ve tried (and failed!))
 You could also add some spooky face paint to finish off the look.

-- Lego costume – find a long cardboard box and cut holes out for the body, arms and head.
-Spray with whatever colour you wish e.g. red, and stick on paper cups – then spray them the same colour.
+Find a long cardboard box and cut holes out for the body, arms and head.
+Spray with whatever colour you wish, e.g. red, and stick on paper cups – then spray them the same colour.

-- Ghost – probably the easiest ever Halloween costume because all you need is a white bed sheet!
+Probably the easiest ever Halloween costume because all you need is a white bedsheet!

 Family Halloween costume ideas

-If you are heading to a party as a family or plan to go trick and treating together and want to make a bit of an effort, you can either dress as you want or why not try going as the same theme.
+If you are heading to a party as a family or plan to go trick and treating together and want to make a bit of an effort, you can dress individually, or why not try going as the same theme?